2vincentLin/Udacity_DRLND_Navigation/Report.md

 |hidden layer|64|32|
 |output layer|32|4|

-except for output layer, the activation function for all layers is relu.
+except for the output layer, the activation function for all layers is relu.

 2nd is dueling DQN, its architecture is